--Recurring deposits receive a specific amount every month for a specified period of time.

--The interest rate of recurring deposits will be higher than that of saving deposits but less than that of fixed deposits.

--The interest rate will be less if the deposits are withdrawn before the maturity date.
+- -Recurring deposits receive a specific amount every month for a specified period of time. - -The interest rate of recurring deposits will be higher than that of saving deposits but less than that of fixed deposits. - -The interest rate will be less if the deposits are withdrawn before the maturity date.

 Loans provided by commercial banks

--The amount of money accepted as deposit from the public is granted as loans by the banks.

--The interest rate of loans will be higher than the interest rate of deposits.

--There will be differences in the interest rate depending on the duration of loan, its purpose, etc.

--Normally, bank loans are provided by accepting a collateral.
+- -The amount of money accepted as deposit from the public is granted as loans by the banks. - -The interest rate of loans will be higher than the interest rate of deposits. - -There will be differences in the interest rate depending on the duration of loan, its purpose, etc. - -Normally, bank loans are provided by accepting a collateral.

--Physical assets such as gold and property documents; fixed deposit certificates and salary papers are bank accept as collaterals.
+Collateral that the banks accept to provide loans.

+- Physical assets gold, property documents, etc. - Fixed deposit certificates